andrewallen/scraper-app/README.md

-# Gov.uk Content Scraper
+# Web Content Scraper

-This application scrapes content from specified gov.uk URLs, converts the main content to Markdown, and saves it locally.
+This application scrapes content from specified URLs or RSS/Atom feeds, converts the main content to Markdown, saves linked documents, and saves the result locally.
 It can optionally crawl and scrape sub-pages linked from the initial URLs.

 ## Features

-*   Scrape content from one or more gov.uk URLs.
+*   Scrape content from one or more URLs or feed sources.
 *   Convert the main article content to Markdown format.
+*   Identify and download linked documents (PDFs, DOCX, etc.) from scraped pages.
-*   Save the scraped content as individual Markdown files.
+*   Save scraped text content as individual Markdown files, organized by domain.
+*   Save downloaded documents in the same domain-specific directories.
 *   Optionally crawl sub-pages found within the main content area.
+*   Attempts to extract structured metadata (Title, Lead Paragraph, Author, Published Date) if available in common formats.
+*   Falls back to using the entire page body if specific content selectors fail.
+*   Supports concurrent scraping and downloading using threads for faster processing.

 ## Code Structure

-The application has been refactored into a modular structure to improve organization, maintainability, and readability.
-The core logic is now separated into specific components within the `scraper_app` directory:
+The application is structured into a modular package `scraper_app` to enhance organization, maintainability, and readability:

-*   **`scraper.py`**: The main entry point script.
-It handles command-line argument parsing, orchestrates the scraping process, and manages concurrency using threads.
+*   **`scraper.py`**: The main command-line interface and entry point.
+Handles argument parsing, orchestrates the scraping workflow (fetching initial URLs, managing the thread pool, processing results), and sets up logging.
-*   **`scraper_app/`**: A Python package containing the core modules.
+*   **`scraper_app/`**: The core Python package.
-    *   **`__init__.py`**: Makes `scraper_app` a package.
+    *   **`__init__.py`**: Marks the directory as a Python package.
-    *   **`constants.py`**: Defines constants used throughout the application, such as default configuration values (output directory, user agent, timeouts), and CSS selectors for identifying content areas.
+    *   **`constants.py`**: Centralizes constant values like default configurations (output directory, user agent, timeouts, worker counts), CSS selectors (primarily targeting gov.uk structure, but with fallbacks considered), and filename length limits.
-    *   **`utils.py`**: Contains general utility functions, like `sanitize_filename` for creating safe filenames.
+    *   **`utils.py`**: Provides general utility functions, currently including `sanitize_filename` for creating filesystem-safe filenames from potentially problematic strings.
-    *   **`storage.py`**: Handles file system operations, including generating appropriate filenames based on URLs and dates (`generate_filename`) and downloading binary files (`download_binary_file`).
+    *   **`storage.py`**: Manages file system interactions.
+Includes logic for generating structured filenames and directory paths based on URLs and dates (`generate_filename`) and handling the download and saving of binary files/documents (`download_binary_file`), determining file types where possible.
-    *   **`parse_html.py`**: Responsible for fetching HTML content, parsing it using BeautifulSoup, extracting the main content and metadata, identifying document links, finding sub-links for crawling, and converting HTML to Markdown (`parse_and_save_html`, `find_sub_links`).
+    *   **`parse_html.py`**: Contains the logic for handling individual HTML pages.
+It fetches the page (`requests`), parses it (`BeautifulSoup`), attempts to extract metadata and the main content based on `constants.py` selectors (falling back to `<body>`), converts content to Markdown (`markdownify`), finds linked documents and potential sub-links for crawling, and coordinates saving the Markdown content via `storage.py`.
-    *   **`parse_feed.py`**: Handles the parsing of RSS/Atom feeds to extract article URLs (`parse_feed`).
+    *   **`parse_feed.py`**: Handles fetching and parsing of RSS/Atom feeds using `feedparser` to extract a list of article URLs for processing.

-This separation of concerns makes the codebase easier to understand, test, and modify.
+This modular design allows for easier testing and modification of individual components (e.g., adding new content selectors, changing storage methods).

 ## Requirements